Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: The Bernoulli GLR Change Point Detector

 \begin{lemma} Assume that there exists $\mu_0 \in [0,1]$ such that $\bE[X_t] = \mu_0$ and that $X_i \in [0,1]$ for all $i$.
 Then the Bernoulli GLR test satisfies $\bP_{\mu_0}(\hat\tau_\delta < \infty) \leq \delta$ with the threshold function

 \end{lemma}

-Another key feature of a change-point detector is its \emph{detection delay} under a model in which a change from $\mu_0$ to $\mu_1$ occurs at time $\tau$.
+Another key feature of a changepoint detector is its \emph{detection delay} under a model in which a change from $\mu_0$ to $\mu_1$ occurs at time $\tau$.
 We already observed that from Pinsker's inequality, the Bernoulli GLR stops earlier than a Gaussian GLR.
 Hence, one can leverage some techniques from \cite{Maillard2018GLR} to upper bound the detection delay of the Bernoulli GLR.
 Letting $\Delta = |\mu_0 - \mu_1|$, one can essentially establish that for $\tau$ larger than $(1/\Delta^2)\ln(1/\delta)$ (\ie, enough samples before the change), the delay can be of the same magnitude (\ie, enough samples after the change).
-In our bandit analysis to follow, the detection delay will be crucially used to control the probability of the good event (in Lemma~\ref{lem:GoodEventGlobal} and \ref{lem:GoodEvent}).
+In our bandit analysis to follow, the detection delay will be crucially used to control the probability of the ``good event'' that all the changepoints are detected within a reasonable delay (Lemma~\ref{lem:GoodEventGlobal} and \ref{lem:GoodEvent}).